Auto Repair Financing: Options And Alternatives To Consider

 15 or 30 days

 - Principal loan amount: Your principal details the amount of money being borrowed and the amount owed before fees and interest.
+Generally, personal loan amounts range from $1,000 to $50,000.
+Rocket Loans℠ offers personal loans from $2,000 to $45,000.

-- Additional fees: You may owe processing and origination fees for the loan.
+- Additional fees: You may owe upfront processing and origination fees for the loan.
 Late payments can also mean late fees, and depending on your lender, you could face prepayment penalties for paying your loan back early.

-- Repayment period: This is the period of time when you can pay back the loan based on the amount of your monthly payments.
+- Repayment term: This is the period of time when you can pay back the loan based on the amount of your monthly payments.
 Personal loan terms are typically 12 – 60 months but sometimes longer.

 Full loan repayment, plus fees and interest, could be due by your next paycheck.
 The APR for payday loans is typically around 400%, meaning you’ll owe a lot more than you borrowed in a short amount of time.
 If you roll over your loan to a future due date, even more interest will pile on.